 Celebrate seasonal squash with this protein-packed Butternut Squash Lasagna by Korie Kha made from scratch with wholesome ingredients!
 Layers of butternut squash purée are sandwiched between tender baby spinach and creamy cashew cheese filling and topped with crispy panko.
 This layered pasta dish is so rich and creamy, you won’t believe it’s vegan.

 12. Asian Pear and Persimmon Stuffed Acorn Squash

-Sweet and savory flavors are perfectly paired inside tender Asian Pear and Persimmon Stuffed Acorn Squash by Emma D’Alessandro.
-The cinnamon and nutmeg add a great flavor to the squash, pear and persimmon and the texture from the bread and crunchy vegetables bring this dish together.
-It strikes the perfect balance of spices, textures, and it looks amazing on any fall table.
+Sweet and savory flavors are perfectly paired with tender Asian Pear and Persimmon Stuffed Acorn Squash by Emma D’Alessandro.
+The cinnamon and nutmeg add a great flavor to the squash, pear, and persimmon, and the texture from the bread and crunchy vegetables bring this dish together.
+It strikes the perfect balance of spices and textures, and it looks amazing on any fall table.

 13. The UnTurkey Roast

 Source: UnTurkey Roast

 This mighty UnTurkey Roast by Tami Noyes is enough to feed the family and still have leftovers, as is traditional.
 The roast may be cut into thin or thick slices.
 If desired, let cool, then bake the slices in broth until heated.
 The slices may also be wrapped in puff pastry with sautéed mushrooms, greens, or cooked crumbled vegan sausages and bread cubes.
 Serve with gravy.